Roman Catholic baptism, marriage and burial records

 Home →Irish Church records → RC baptism, marriage and burial records

-Roman Catholic baptism, marriage and burial registers, unlike so many of their Church of Ireland counterparts, were not damaged in the 1922 fire at the old GRO.
+Roman Catholic baptism, marriage and burial registers, unlike so many of their Church of Ireland counterparts, were not damaged in the 1922 fire at the old Public Record Office.
 That's the good news.

 The bad news is that, as a result of restrictions placed on Irish Catholics from 1550 until the Emancipation Act of 1829, proper record keeping was difficult and potentially dangerous for priests and their congregations, and only a small proportion of Roman Catholic baptism, marriage and burial registers survive from before the 1820s.

 There are some real highlights, however.
 A number of urban registers date back to the mid-1700s – examples include St Mary's in Limerick City (from 1745)and St Catherine's in Dublin (from 1740) – and even some small country parishes managed to keep their Roman Catholic baptism and marriage registers more or less intact from these early days.

 Quick Links and Related Pages

 Examples of the latter include Wicklow (1747), Nobber in Co.
 Meath (1754) and Kilkerley in Co.
 Louth (1752).